PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   * ``additionalAddresses``: list - List of additional addresses (with port) to listen on.
 Using this option instead of creating a new frontend for each address avoids the creation of new thread and Frontend objects, reducing the memory usage.
 The drawback is that there will be a single set of metrics for all addresses.
   * ``ignoreTLSConfigurationErrors=false``: bool - Ignore TLS configuration errors (such as invalid certificate path) and just issue a warning instead of aborting the whole process
   * ``ktls=false``: bool - Whether to enable the experimental kernel TLS support on Linux, if both the kernel and the OpenSSL library support it.
 Default is false.
+  * ``readAhead``: bool - When the TLS provider is set to OpenSSL, whether we tell the library to read as many input bytes as possible, which leads to better performance by reducing the number of syscalls.
+Default is true.
+  * ``proxyProtocolOutsideTLS``: bool - When the use of incoming proxy protocol is enabled, whether the payload is prepended after the start of the TLS session (so inside, meaning it is protected by the TLS layer providing encryption and authentication) or not (outside, meaning it is in clear-text).
+Default is false which means inside.
+Note that most third-party software like HAproxy expect the proxy protocol payload to be outside, in clear-text.

 .. function:: setLocal(address[, options])